bradshawsguide/website/content/01-stations/1409-carisbrooke/station.md

 At *Swainstone*, the seat of J. Simeon, Esq., a road turns off to *Newtown*, on a low creek of the Solent.
 It was a parliamentary borough till the reform bill disfranchised it; the town hall remains.
 The church was rebuilt 1837.
 All this coast is low and the least interesting of any in the Island.
 ----
-Distances:

--
+distances:
-  location: "Atherfield"
+- location: "Atherfield"
   miles: "6"
--
-  location: "Calbourne"
+- location: "Calbourne"
   miles: "4"
--
-  location: "Castle, The"
+- location: "Castle, The"
   miles: "½"
--
-  location: "Chillerton"
+- location: "Chillerton"
   miles: "3"
--
-  location: "Church, Old"
+- location: "Church, Old"
   miles: "¼"
--
-  location: "Gatcombe"
+- location: "Gatcombe"
   miles: "2"
--
-  location: "Newport"
+- location: "Newport"
   miles: "1"
--
-  location: "Well, The"
+- location: "Well, The"
   miles: "6½"